 Thyme is Hardy Perennial which is extremely fragrant and flavorful.
 Thyme is a small woodland plant with heart-shaped, pale green leaves in a clump at its base, topped by dainty spikes of feathery white, lavender or pink flowers.
 Native to North America, thyme plants grow from 1 foot to 2 feet tall with the foliage turning red in autumn.

-Thyme spreads itself over 300 species!
-The most common can be divided into two groups: Culinary Thyme and Ornamental Thyme.
+The Herb Thyme includes over 300 species!
+The most common uses uf Thyme can be divided into two groups: Culinary Thyme and Ornamental Thyme.

 Common, English, and French thyme (all Thymus vulgaris), have small green leaves and an upright habit.
 Lemon thyme (Thymus citriodorus) also has an upright form, as well as creeping and variegated versions.